Inzhenerka/docs.getdbt.tech/website/docs/docs/mesh/iceberg/snowflake-iceberg-support.md

 - **change_tracking**

-Specifies whether to enable change tracking on the table
+Specifies whether to enable change tracking on the table.